The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: The Legendre exponent and convergence rate analysis

-Versions of the above inequalities already exist in the literature, see \eg\cite{BecTeb03,JNT11,MLZF+19}.
-The novelty in \cref{lem:onestep,lem:twostep} is the extra term involving the polar vector $\dbase\in\pcone(\base)$; this term plays an important role in the sequel, so we provide complete proofs in \cref{app:aux}.
+Versions of the above inequalities already exist in the literature, see \eg\cite[Lem.~4]{JNT11}, \cite[Prop.~B.4]{MLZF+19}.
+The novelty in \cref{lem:onestep,lem:twostep} is the extra term involving the polar vector $\dbase\in\pcone(\base)$; this term plays an important role in the sequel, so we provide a complete proof \refapp{app:aux}.

 With these preliminaries in hand, we proceed to derive two further inequalities that play a pivotal role in the analysis of \eqref{eq:BPM}.
 The first is an immediate corollary of \cref{lem:twostep}: